 Is it time to get rid of old content that no longer serves its purpose?
 What about some of those pictures you’ve been tagged in on Facebook?
-You know, the ones that don’t really show you at your best or could be misinterpreted.
-How about the Twitter followers you don’t really connect with or those who are spamming the network?
-Remove people you follow that you don’t really know, care for or connect with, remove the “friends” who aren’t really friends, the content that’s outdated or potentially problematic, and anything that just doesn’t fit today.
+You know, the ones that don’t show you at your best or could be misinterpreted.
+How about the Twitter followers you don’t connect with or those who are spamming the network?
+Remove people you follow that you don’t know, care for or connect with, remove the “friends” who aren’t really friends, the content that’s outdated or potentially problematic, and anything that just doesn’t fit today.

 Now you can reorganize.
 Go through your Google Analytics and see what visitors to your site are paying attention to.
 You may find content you’d forgotten or decide to move content around to make it easier to find.
 You might even rediscover a topic you’d overlooked, something you can dust off and reuse.
-Go through your Flickr channel or the albums you’ve uploaded to Google+.
+Go through your Instagram channel or the albums you’ve uploaded to Google+.
 Think through how you are using online tools to update your social media channels.
 Do you need to revise or reorganize that process?

 Renew your focus and interest in your online activity.
 In the same way that having a sparkling clean house or apartment makes you feel reenergized, having your digital spring cleaning done and provides a sense of relief and makes it easy–and even fun–to get back in the game with renewed energy and drive.

 Now you can relax.
 It’s been a bit of work, but well worth doing, and you can kick back and relax, knowing your digital presence is what you want and need it to be.